top of page

 Servant Mirror.jpg

-Joseph Losey’s films get this idea of full circle.
+As different things connect, somehow life has a way of coming full circle.
+Joseph Losey’s films get this idea.
 The extraordinary opening shots of Eva and The Servant come to mind.
 Some years ago I wrote a piece about The Servant for Studiocanal when it released a 4K version of the film.
 At its dark heart is the brilliant performance of Dirk Bogarde as the gentleman’s gentleman.
 I was very lucky to have an opportunity to do an interview with Bogarde when I wrote my first book, The Finest Years.
 At the time he was one of Penguin’s most successful writers and I was working as an editor there.
 To go from contract star for the Rank Organisation in the 1950s to A-list author for Penguin in the 1980s, that was a sort of full circle.

 Another believer in the full circle was the Brazilian director Alberto Cavalcanti.
 How I wish I had been able to interview him!
 He left Brazil when he was still a boy to be educated in Switzerland.
 In 1914 he won a scholarship to study architecture at the École des Beaux-Arts in Geneva.
 He went on to become a hugely influential contributor to the French avant-garde in the 1920s, the British Documentary Movement in the 1930s and Ealing Studios in the 1940s, but then completed the circle when he returned to Brazil to make films there in the 1950s.